 You can compare the Sanyo PRO-700 with many other phones using our Size Visualization Tool.

-external display is a high contrast black and white that is perfect for the outdoors.
+The display and its milled housing dominate the front of the flip when closed.
+The external display is a high contrast black and white that is perfect for the outdoors.
 There are several different style options, but by default the numbers are large and black, set on a white background.
 Even your grandma could read this without glasses in direct sunlight.
 Above and below the displays, screen printed on the aluminum, sit the Sprint and Sanyo logos, and at the four corners are hex screws that at least give the appearance of holding the trim on.
 At the top of the flip the speakerphone microphone sits above an embossed “GPS,” both in a trapezoidal recess of the black housing.
 The flip is shorter than the overall length of the phone, and the large speaker sits on the RAZR-like hump.
 It is a very industrial-looking 3x8 grid of small square holes, and centered above it is a hidden LED that to indicate NDC call status.

 Along the left side, from top to bottom, is the volume rocker, NDC button and a covered microUSB port.
 The right side features a covered 2.5mm headset jack, speakerphone toggle and side end key.
 The keys are all rubbery which makes them a bit sticky and easy to use, they have good travel so you know they’ve been pressed.
 Like we’ve seen from some PowerSource hybrid phones, the NDC key on the 700 features a blue backlight when in use.
 It also blinks to alert the user of a missed NDC call.
 It’s a very cool small detail.

-back of the 700 is very plain and comprised almost entirely of the battery door.
+The back of the 700 is very plain and comprised almost entirely of the battery door.
 The only feature that sticks out is the “Nextel Direct Connect” sticker that points to the NDC button.
 The fact that this is a sticker, and not printed directly onto the door, is quite odd.
 It’s a very low-quality move in an otherwise highest of quality phone .
 Near the bottom of the door is a sliding lock that keeps the cover in place.
 At the top, as part of the phone, are two recesses for screws.
 The recess on the left does double duty as a lanyard loop.